crp-mol/super-HTS/README.md

 ### AAIndex

-To featurize the graph nodes (amino acids), we used AAIndex [AAIndex](https://doi.org/10.1093/nar/gkm998), which you can download from the [official website](https://www.genome.jp/ftp/db/community/aaindex):
+To featurize the graph nodes (amino acids), we used the [AAIndex](https://doi.org/10.1093/nar/gkm998), which you can download from the [official website](https://www.genome.jp/ftp/db/community/aaindex):

 ```bash
 wget https://www.genome.jp/ftp/db/community/aaindex/aaindex1